PPO provides its users with advanced search functionality. A Search icon is visible on the Main Menu on the top right

-Once the term has been typed in the search box, and the search icon clicked, or the “Enter” key on the keyboard has been pressed, the user will be taken to the Search Results page as seen below.
+Once the term has been typed in the search box, and the the “Enter” key on the keyboard has been pressed, the user will be taken to the Search Results page as seen below.

 Take note of the following features:

 1. The search results page will display the first 50 results ranked based on an internal search score.
 If there are more than 50 results a “More results” option will be shown at the bottom of the page.
 Once the user has clicked on the “More results” the next 50 results will load.

 2. If no more search results are available, the words “No more results” will be displayed at the bottom of the page.

 3. If there are no results for the specific terms, then the words “No results were found” will be displayed below the search box.

-4. When searching from an entity list / view or edit page, like the issue list page for example, the search will automatically be filtered for that entity type.
+4. When searching from an entity list / view or edit page, like the project list page for example, the search will automatically be filtered for that entity type.
 The specific entity type will be highlighted on the left of the search results page where all the entity types are listed.
 On other pages, for example the Home Page, all entities will be included in the results.

 5. Each search result shows the title of the record, the entity (with an easily identifiable icon), and highlights the term / phrase in the context where it was found (the term/s searched for will be shown in bold letters).